 - reduce the energy and fuel use of the Council

-- to improve the energy efficiency of housing in the borough
+- improve the energy efficiency of housing in the borough

-- and to ensure development in Havering minimises its impact on climate change
+- ensure development in Havering minimises its impact on climate change

 How you can help with climate change and reduce your energy bills